HosseinrezaAk/Auth-Nodejs/Readme.md

 - OAuth
     - Granular Access Levels : Developer can determine what kind of data need from user facebook or gmail or whatever login system he's using.
+    - Read/ Read+Write Access : Developer can ask for read only to retrive data or to read and write access, for example getting access to post something into facebook.
 -

 <br>